AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-episodeofcare-mygp-1-intro.md

 This profile is designed to set an EpisodeOfCare standard for:
 * Query for a patient's registered GP practice information from MyGP
-* Reading a patien'ts registered GP practice information from MyGP
+* Reading a patient’s registered GP practice information from MyGP

 This profile is used by the following APIs:
 * [insert API endpoint](StructureDefinition-TBD-1.html)